Victrex (LON:VCT) Stock Price Down 8.4% – Here’s What Happened

-Victrex (LON:VCT – Get Free Report) last released its quarterly earnings results on Monday, May 12th.
-The company reported GBX 22.60 ($0.31) EPS for the quarter.
+Victrex (LON:VCT – Get Free Report) last announced its quarterly earnings results on Monday, May 12th.
+The company reported GBX 22.60 ($0.31) earnings per share (EPS) for the quarter.
 Victrex had a net margin of 10.81% and a return on equity of 6.67%.
-As a group, equities research analysts forecast that Victrex plc will post 73.1078905 EPS for the current year.
+Research analysts forecast that Victrex plc will post 73.1078905 earnings per share for the current fiscal year.

 Victrex plc, through its subsidiaries, engages in the manufacture and sale of polymer solutions worldwide.
 The company operates through two segments, Sustainable Solutions and Medical.
 It develops PEEK and PAEK based polymer solutions, and semi-finished and finished parts.
 The company also provides specialist solutions for medical device manufacturers; sells thermoplastic polymers; sustainable solutions for energy and industrial, VAR, automotive, aerospace, and electronics markets; and engages in trading activities.